codeforequity-at/botium-connector-dialogflow/README.md

 This connector provides a CLI interface for importing convos and utterances from your Dialogflow agent and convert it to BotiumScript.

 * Intents and Utterances are converted to BotiumScript utterances files (using the _dialogflow-intents_ option)
-* Conversations are reverse engineered and converted to BotiumScript convo files (using the _dialogflow-conversaionts_ option)
+* Conversations are reverse engineered and converted to BotiumScript convo files (using the _dialogflow-conversations_ option)

 You can either run the CLI with botium-cli (it is integrated there), or directly from this connector (see samples/assistant directory for some examples):